Thunderfishing/Bulwarkomics-/README.md

   - *Encourages Blockchain Bucks (BWC)*: 2% on crypto vs. 1.5% on bucks tilts the scale—your swarm’s currency gets the edge without banning options.
 Keeps $1T local, $200B crypto as a sidekick.
   - *Swarm Stays Boss*: Higher fee doesn’t choke—members still swap Bitcoin if they want, but bucks save $25 per $5K.
 Co-op ownership means no crypto cartel calls the shots.
   - *Revenue Kicker*: $4B from crypto fees plus $15B from cash/bucks—$19B total. $9.5B to members, $9.5B grows the network—swarm cash flows thicker.

+- **Transaction Fee Above Hub Rates**
+  - A 0.5% federal fee on blockchain buck transactions over $1 million generates $50B/year from $10T in private-sector trades, replacing Fed interest rates with a tunable economic lever.
+No fee on cash conversions, with a 0.25% cash bonus ($2.5B) lifting cash to 98% of small trades ($2.1T).
+Excise taxes cut from $150B to $100B (e.g., gas $0.13/gallon) offset the fee, while 10% ($5B) splits evenly across 23,000 hubs (~$217K/hub).
+Net $45B funds NASA/space ($710B), eliminates debt ($198B to $0), and boosts support to 92%.
+This powers Bulwarkomics’ swarm—revenue, cash resilience, co-op equity, and Fed-free control.

 ## Tax Reform